jeswils-ap/anaplan-api/README.md

 - sun_crypto.py
 - util.py

+### PyJKS Requirements
+- javaobj-py3
+- pyasn1
+- pyasn1_modules

 You can simply download, remove extraneous files, and drop the jks folder in your site-package directory to work around the error.
-PyJKS utilises javaobj-py3, which will need to be installed separately.
 ```bash
 pip3 install javaobj-py3
 ```